ipilcher/sht/README.md

 Note the following.

+* This example uses[`XXH3_64bits()`][2] as its underlying hash function.
-* The hash function used (`XXH3_64bits()`) returns a 64-bit hash value, but the upper 32 bits are discarded.
-In fact, the library will only use the lower 24 bits of the hash value.
-It is imperative that the hash function used performs adequate bit mixing.
+  [`XXH3_64bits()`][2] returns a 64-bit hash value,  but the upper 32 bits are discarded.
+In fact, the library will only use the lower 24 bits of the hash value, so it is imperative that the hash function   performs adequate bit mixing.

+* Neither the hash function or the equality function makes use of any context.

 * A hash table must be initialized (`sht_init()`) before it can be used.